laspg/SIO221A/README.md

 - Install Git following [these instructions](https://carpentries.github.io/workshop-template/#git) according to your operational system.

 All the notebooks in this repository were developed and tested for the packages and versions specified in the `environment.yml` file.
 To make sure that you are able to run the notebooks locally, we recomend that you create a [Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) using the `environment.yml`.
-Instructions for how to do this are available
+Instructions for how to do this are available in [this notebook](https://github.com/biavillasboas/SIO221A/blob/master/notebooks/setup.ipynb).